The Applegate Valley

 only two hours from the Coast and 45 minutes Northwest of Ashland.

 It is a short 30 minute commute to Medford and just 20 minutes to Historic Jacksonville.

 The valley is reached via Highway 238 from either Medford or Grants Pass.

 The Applegate River

-The Applegate River flows from the Siskiyou Mountains northerly toward Ruch, then westerly toward Grants Pass (a distance of about 40 miles) where it feeds into the Rogue River.
-Maintained, paved roads follow the river, and most of its tributaries all the way through wide fertile valleys and wooded areas.
-There are parks and picnic spots by the wayside inviting one to spend a leisurely day in the cool, clean air of the Applegate.
+The Applegate River flows from the Siskiyou Mountains toward Ruch, then to Grants Pass where it feeds into the Rogue River.
+Maintained, paved roads follow the river and most of its tributaries all the way through wide fertile valleys and wooded areas.
+There are many parks and picnic spots by the wayside, inviting you to spend a leisurely day in the cool, clean air of the Applegate.

-Soil types vary throughout the valley but most are fertile and well drained.
-Much of the valley floor contains pastures of good feeding quality for a variety of livestock along with many organic vegetable and herb farms both big and small.
-The Applegate Valley is also a popular and growing wine production area with many varieties of wine grapes.
-The Applegate Valley Wine Trail is a great way to get familiar with the area and its local fare.
-You’ll find many established and upcoming wineries and farms with award wining products.
+Most valley soils are fertile and well drained.
+Much of the valley floor boasts pastures of good feeding quality for a variety of livestock and many organic vegetable and herb farms.
+The Applegate Valley is a popular and growing wine production area with many varieties of wine grapes.
+The Applegate Valley Wine trail is a great way to get familiarized with the area and its local fare.
+You'll find many established and upcoming wineries and farms with award winning products.

-The Applegate Valley with its many water tributaries; springs, creeks, rivers, ponds and lakes, offers a variety irrigation and water rights methods.
-Whether state water rights, personal well rights or purchased rights from the Corp. of Engineers, irrigated land is sought after for both personal and commercial production.
+The Applegate Valley with its many water tributaries; springs, creeks, rivers, ponds, and lakes; offer a variety of irrigation and water rights.
+Whether state water rights, personal well rights, or purchased rights from the Corp. of Engineers, irrigated land is sought after for both personal and commercial production.